Edward Canby: Final assignment and death

 In August 1872, Canby was posted to command the Pacific Northwest.
 He soon faced problems with the Modoc tribe, who had historically lived in Northern California.
 Forced to remove to a reservation in Oregon which they had to share with their historical enemies, the Klamath tribe, they had pled with the US government to return to California.
-When the US refused, the Modoc left the reservation and returned illegally.
+When the US refused, the Modoc left the reservation and returned home.
 In 1872, the US Army went to fight against them to force them back and the Modoc War broke out.
 The Modoc, entrenched in Captain Jack's Stronghold south of Tule Lake, resisted army attacks and fought US forces to a stalemate.

 General Canby had received conflicting orders from Washington as to whether to make peace or war on the Modoc.
 As war was not working, the US government authorized a peace commission and assigned Canby a key position on it.
 There were many lines of communication between the Modoc and whites.
 At one point, someone told the Modoc leader Captain Jack that the governor of Oregon intended to hang nine Modoc, apparently without trial, as soon as they surrendered.
 The Modoc broke off scheduled talks; Canby was angered by the rumors and their action, as he believed that his federal authority trumped the governor's and made the threat irrelevant.
-Canby had no intention of allowing the Modoc to be punished without a trial.